JimDesu/basis-lang/spec.md

 The seven restrictions are jointly necessary for fexpr ceiling-tracking to be sound under static analysis.
 Each restriction closes a channel by which a fexpr could escape `D`; absent any one of them, the soundness argument requires per-channel reasoning that the language declines to undertake.
 The collected restrictions are conservative &mdash; some channels closed by them might admit a more nuanced rule under additional analysis machinery (the &sect;6.14 fexpr-tainting axis is one such direction, applied selectively in &sect;8.12 to admit command-reference fexpr-typed bindings).
 ---

-## 9. Classes, Instances, and Dispatch
+## 9. Classes, Witnesses, and Dispatch

+**Terminology note (for readers of earlier drafts).** Two renames are in force throughout this specification.
+What earlier drafts called an *instance* (the `.instance` declaration that a type satisfies a class) is now a **witness** &mdash; a *named* declaration, &sect;9.4 &mdash; and the term *instance* is retired from the class system.
+What earlier drafts called the runtime *witness* (the pointer in a slot's third word, the hidden dispatch parameter) is now simply the **dictionary** (or *dictionary pointer* where the pointer-ness matters); the pointed-to structure and the pointer share the one term, context distinguishing them. *Member* denotes type-membership: a type with a witness for a class is a member of that class.

 Classes are Basis's mechanism for declaring **type contracts** &mdash; named interfaces that a type may declare to satisfy, with each satisfaction providing concrete implementations of the contract's required commands.
-Classes are not constructors and not classes-in-the-OOP-sense; the language has no class-level inheritance, no virtual methods on instances, and no notion of "instance state" tied to a class.
-A class is a static declaration of "what a type must support to be a member"; an instance is a static declaration of "this type supports this class, by way of these implementations."
+Classes are not constructors and not classes-in-the-OOP-sense; the language has no class-level inheritance, no virtual methods on values, and no notion of "instance state" tied to a class.
+A class is a static declaration of "what a type must support to be a member"; a witness is a static declaration of "this type supports this class, by way of these implementations."

-This section specifies the class-and-instance declaration surfaces, the single-implementing-type discipline, the dispatch resolution sequence, the witness-slot model that backs dispatch at runtime, the coherence rules that govern multiple competing instance declarations across modules, and the interactions with overloading, partial application, buffer-backed-type identity, variants, and fexprs.
+This section specifies the class-and-witness declaration surfaces, the single-implementing-type discipline, the dispatch resolution sequence, the dictionary-slot model that backs dispatch at runtime, the coherence rules that govern multiple competing witness declarations across modules, and the interactions with overloading, partial application, buffer-backed-type identity, variants, and fexprs.

 ### 9.1 Classes